onearmbandit/wacoal-test/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.0.7 =
+* New: We added the ability to resume editing snippets that were created using the WPCode snippet generator.
+* Fix: We adjusted the code output in the editor to improve support for using HTML entities.
+* Fix: We made sure conditional logic rules are loaded correctly in the admin when used globally.
+* Fix: We added an extra permissions check to the library endpoints to limit access.

 = 2.0.6 =
 * New: WPCode Library public snippets can now be installed with 1-click on sites connected to the WPCode Library - no more copy/paste needed!